akka/akka/akka-docs/src/main/paradox/stream/operators/Source/tick.md

 You can also use the tick to periodically emit a value, in this sample we use the tick to trigger a query to an actor using @ref:[ask](../../../typed/interaction-patterns.md#outside-ask) and emit the response downstream.
-For this usage we don't really care about the actual tick value, only that it was emitted:
+For this usage, what is important is that it was emitted, not the actual tick value.

 Scala
 :   @@snip [Tick.scala](/akka-docs/src/test/scala/docs/stream/operators/source/Tick.scala) { #poll-actor }